edsoncelio/prcheckctl/README.md

 # PRCheckCtl
+Simple tool to check for new PRs by username or organization

 # Usage

 1. Export your github token: export GH_TOKEN=<your_github_token>

-2. Run the binary: prcheckctl --username <github_username or org> --pool <time to check for new PRs>
+2. Run the binary:
+`prcheckctl --username <github_username or org> --pool <time to check for new PRs>`

+## Examples

+1. Check for new PRs in my repositories using 15 seconds between every check:
+`prcheckctl --username edsoncelio--pool 15`

+To get help, use:
+`prcheckctl --help`